minnaz.ru

 According to the National Alliance of Advocates for Burprenorphine treatment, the risk of becoming addicted to Suboxone is low, however Proper medical supervision and adherence to prescribed use are essential to maximize its therapeutic benefits and minimize the potential for misuse and addiction.

-Suboxone Side Effects
+Side Effects of Suboxone

-Suboxone, a combination of buprenorphine and naloxone, is used primarily for the treatment of opioid dependence.
 Like all medications, Suboxone can cause side effects.
 Here are some common side effects associated with Suboxone:

 Common Side Effects: